kbmcconnell/PersonalPrivacyGuide/README.md

   - this [Wired guide](https://www.wired.com/story/how-to-stop-your-data-from-being-used-to-train-ai/) is a good place to start
 - never provide personal information to AI tools like ChatGBT
 - disable unused AI features on your devices
+- host your own local installation of an LLM
+  - [LM Studio](https://lmstudio.ai/) is an excellent option for most people
+  - Mac users can try [Docker Model Runner](https://docs.docker.com/ai/model-runner/)(still in beta)
+  - for more technically advanced users, consider something directly from [Hugging Face](https://huggingface.co/)
+  - for even more technically advanced users, consider spinning up your own instance of [llama.cpp](https://github.com/ggml-org/llama.cpp)

 # Phones
 ***Important:*** Police may legally compel you to use biometrics to unlock your phone.
 Some courts currently consider the use of biometrics as a “nontestimonial act.”